 - To bring the Dharma principles of compassion, love, wisdom and interdependence into our relationships and practice path

-- To foster diversity in the Dharma, specifically at Tara Mandala and her satellite sanghas around the world
+- To foster diversity and equity in the Dharma, specifically at Tara Mandala and her satellite sanghas around the world

 - To become a place of refuge and healing for those who have been marginalized

-We are honored to launch our Fund for Diversity & Inclusion, made possible by an anonymous donation in 2015.
+We are honored to launch our Fund for Diversity, Inclusion & Equity, made possible by an anonymous donation in 2015.
 The Fund will be used to give scholarships to retreatants at Tara Mandala.

-The Fund for Diversity & Inclusion is for people of color and/or those who have experienced underrepresentation due to their gender, gender identity, sexual orientation, social class, and ethnicity.
+The Fund for Diversity, Inclusion & Equity is for people of color and/or those who have experienced underrepresentation due to their gender, gender identity, sexual orientation, social class, and ethnicity.

 Scholarship funds can be applied to our programs.
 For a listing of these programs, please click here.

-For more information about applying for a scholarship through the Fund for Diversity & Inclusion, please click here to visit our Financial Aid page.
+For more information about applying for a scholarship through the Fund for Diversity, Inclusion & Equity, please click here to visit our Financial Aid page.